brycefisher/htaccess2json.rs/README.md

 Saved to disk.
 178 rules captured, 2 rules skipped.
 ```

  * **-i** the input file, usually `.htaccess`.
-Since I often need to edit .htaccess, I recommend copying your htaccess so that you safely modify it.
+Since I often need to edit .htaccess, I recommend copying your htaccess so that you can safely modify it if you hit an edge case.
  * **-o** output file, usually ending in `.json`
  * **-d** domain name for the site using the htaccess rule.